-First, accept that your ideas journal is going to be a messy place.
-Like a construction site in process, or a garden after tilling, “building sites” and the construction process is messy by nature.
+First, accept that your ideas journal is probably going to be a messy place.
+Like a construction site in process, or a garden being planted, these works-in-progress are messy by nature.
 So too, the nature of most ideas journals.

 The inception of any project, is messy.
 Beginnings are where you splash ideas to paper like throwing paint to canvas.